 We then talked about those things she did feel able to discuss with me.
 In a later session, she confided that since doing that ritual she somehow felt much less concerned about those secret worries.

 Ultimately, worry should be a tool or a signal that lets us know when something might need addressing.
-We don’t what to lose this tool completely, but no tool should ever be allowed to enslave its owner.
+We don’t want to lose this tool completely, but no tool should ever be allowed to enslave its owner.

 Leave a comment